acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/ref_apps/parking.rst

 Calibration
 ------------
 Estimation of the underlying noise level is an important factor for the performance of the algorithm.
-There are two options available to do this.
-Either a calibration at start up or continuously adding extra sweeps for noise estimation.
-The first alternative is more battery efficient but more prone to "drifting" errors due to the underlying noise level changing, for instance due to temperature change.
+This is done at start up with an empty channel.
+The purpose of this is to get a noise estimate in the current temperature.
+If the obstruction detection is activated, we also get the signature for the unobstructed close range.
 The processing has an internal model to account for temperature changes during execution.

-The framewise noise evaluation can be activated using the :attr:`~acconeer.exptool.a121.algo.parking._ref_app.RefAppConfig.frame_noise_estimation`.
-If the noise level is estimated framewise, the temperature model is not necessary and is ignored.
-The best performance is obtained using the framewise estimation, but both methods are viable.
+However, for large temperature fluctuations, there is still a risk that the obstruction detection performance deteriorates.

 Temperature
 ^^^^^^^^^^^